kzampog/cilantro/README.md

 #### Visualization:
 - Classical Multidimensional Scaling (using bundled [Spectra](https://github.com/yixuan/spectra) for eigendecompositions)
 - A powerful, extensible, and easy to use 3D visualizer
-- RGBD images to/from point cloud utility functions

 ## Dependencies
 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) (3.3 or newer)